programmerraja/MyBlog/content/notes/2024/A Philosophy of Software Design Book Notes.md

 **Special-General Mixture  (RED FLAG)**

 when a general-purpose mechanism also contains code specialized for a particular use of that mechanism.
-This makes themechanism more complicated and creates information leakage between the mechanism and the particular use case: future modifications to the use case are likely to require changes to the underlying mechanism as well.
+This makes the mechanism more complicated and creates information leakage between the mechanism and the particular use case: future modifications to the use case are likely to require changes to the underlying mechanism as well.

 #### Splitting and joining methods